English Literature (BA)

 |QAA subject benchmark|

-Year one is a foundation year designed to equip you with the skills for advanced study and to give you an overview of the subject that will enable you to make informed choices from the modules available in Years Two and Three.
-Single Honours students will need to take at least four 20 credit modules selected from the following list, but can take all six of the modules below:
+Year one is a foundation year designed to equip you with the skills for advanced study and give you an overview of the subject that will enable you to make informed choices from the modules available in years two and three.

 The Cardiff BA in English Literature will be taught using the following methods: